Fourth U.S. traffic death linked to Takata air bags

 Two of the fatal accidents previously linked to Takata air bags occurred in 2009 and a third took place near Los Angeles last year.

-In 2008, Honda recalled a small number of 2001 model year Accord and Civic cars because the driver’s air bag inflator could produce excessive internal pressure.
+In 2008, Honda recalled a small number of 2001 model year Accord and Civic cars because the driver’s air bag inflator could produce excessive internal pressure, possibly causing the part to rupture and spray metal fragments.
 It widely expanded the recall several times in subsequent years.